Dipping tobacco: Taxation

 In the United States, the federal government taxes dipping tobacco at 0.5033 $/lb, equivalent to 3.15¢ per 1 oz package.
 Excise taxes are also levied at the state level (Pennsylvania being the only exception), and in some instances, at the local level.
 Sales tax is also applied to the full retail price of dipping tobacco in most jurisdictions.
 The price of a tin of tobacco can range anywhere from under $1 per tin to more than $8.
-Price is affected by factors such as brand and especially the varying excise taxes from state to state.
+Price is affected by factors such as brand and varying excise taxes from state to state.

 History

 Dipping tobacco evolved from the use of dry snuff in early American history.
 Up until the late 1700s, dry snuff was taken nasally, but then early Americans would take snuff orally by chewing the end of a twig until it resembled a brush, and then "dipping" the twig in the snuff and placing it in their mouths until the snuff dissolved.
 Using dry snuff orally eventually evolved into modern day moist snuff, which Copenhagen introduced in 1822 and then Skoal started producing in 1934.
 Most varieties of dipping tobacco are much more recent inventions.

 Moist snuff is available throughout the United States.
 Dipping tobacco is predominantly used by males.
 A 2021 survey on adult tobacco use in the United States found that 4.2 percent of male respondents used smokeless tobacco, compared to .2 percent for female respondents, accounting for the smallest percentage of users compared to all other tobacco products.
 Also, dipping tobacco has a similar presence in Canada.
 Smokeless tobacco use by professional baseball players was widespread throughout the 20th century until more recent years with the MLB increasing restrictions on tobacco consumption, although a 1999 survey reported that "31 percent of the league's rookies used smokeless tobacco".
+In the US minor leagues, dipping tobacco has been banned since the 90s.
 According to recent reports from NFL players, many professional football players chew tobacco in locker rooms, with some teams reporting that up to 75% of players admit to dipping.